Submit your documents

 If your documents are not written in English, you will need to get your documents translated by an official translator.
 These translations will also need to be certified.

-You must then submit certified copies of both the English translation and the translated document with your application.
+You must then submit certified copies of both the English translation and the original translated document with your application.

 Proof of identity